 3 stalks celery, finely chopped (about 1 cup)

 4 large whole eggs, beaten

 1 tablespoon butter

 Heat olive oil in a large skillet over medium heat until shimmering.
 Add sausage and cook, breaking it up into small pieces with a whisk or potato masher.
-Cook until beginning to brown, about 15 minutes.
-Add onions and carrots, season with salt and pepper and cook, stirring frequently, until the carrots begin to soften, about 5 minutes.
-Add fennel, celery, garlic, sage, and thyme and cook, stirring frequently, until all the vegetables have softened and are beginning to take on color, about 10 minutes.
+Cook until beginning to brown, about 10 to 15 minutes.
+Add onions and carrots, season with salt and pepper and cook, stirring frequently, until carrots begin to soften, about 5 minutes.
+Add fennel, celery, garlic, sage, and thyme and cook, stirring frequently, until all vegetables have softened and are beginning to take on color, about 10 minutes.
 Transfer mixture to a large bowl.

 Whisk together eggs, broth, and cream in a medium bowl until fully combined.
 Season with salt and pepper.
-Pour mixture over the sausage and vegetable mixture.
+Pour mixture over sausage and vegetable mixture.
 Add diced biscuits and gently fold until evenly combined.

 |Nutrition Facts (per serving)|

 |Amount per serving|

 |Total Sugars 6g|